 “The ‘i’ in illness is isolation and the crucial letters in ‘wellness’ are we.”

 Refugees and humanitarian entrants often spend months or years living in refugee camps, before arriving in Australia.
 Unfortunately, these conditions can have a negative impact on these individuals’ overall physical, mental and emotional health, including contracting illnesses and sustaining injuries.
 This is where Refugee Health Services can help clients quickly access the necessary health care they need.

 Bringing together the best professionals for our clients

-Refugee Health Services is a holistic program that enables people from refugee and humanitarian backgrounds to access specialised health and health-related services.
+Health Support Services is a holistic program that enables people from refugee, humanitarian and migrant backgrounds to access specialised health and health-related services.

 The program’s overall aim is to improve service delivery models by bringing together the highest quality professionals in the health field to better integrate overall services.

 Melaleuca is the designated Refugee and Migrant Health Coordinator for the Northern Territory.
 Our nurses are qualified Registered Nurses who work closely with general practice clinics and hospitals, in accordance with the Australian Health Guidelines, to build stakeholder capacity and ensure increased access to services for our clients.

 As the Refugee and Migrant Health Coordinator, our role is intrinsically diverse and involves the following responsibilities:

 - Coordinating a range of services including client referral triaging, monitoring, health professional capacity building, and primary health coordination